STRML/react-router-component/docs/index.md

     var React = require('react')
     var Router = require('react-router-component')

-If you are using JSX, don't forget to bring names from a library into scope, cause JSX doesn't support namespaces yet:
+If you are using JSX, don't forget to bring components from a library into scope, cause JSX doesn't support namespaces yet:

     var Locations = Router.Locations
     var Location = Router.Location